Last updated: 18 Mar 2021 | Reading time: 4 minutes

 Both come with different reporting features.
 The more tools, the better.
 So, how Waze and TomTom compare on reporting?
 Let’s take a look at the table to find out.

 |Object on road||✔️||❌|

 |Report speed change||✔️||✔️|

 The table covers the combined features and shows which service supports what.
 Some of the tools are device and country dependent and may not be available in different regions.

 Both do not offer public transport, while both offer a few navigation options.
-TomTom Go supports to change the navigation to bike or walk in between a trip.
+TomTom Go supports changing the navigation to bike or walk in between a trip.
 Waze comes with an option to switch between the private car, taxi, and bike for better routes.

 Waze is free, but TomTom Go is not entirely free.
-TomTom allows 75 kilometres (converted 46 miles) for free every month.
+TomTom allows 75 kilometres (46 miles) for free every month.
 If you extend this limit, you will have to upgrade.
 The service comes with monthly and yearly subscription plans for $8.99 and $29.99 here in Australia.